How to Do a Washington, D.C., Change of Address

 If you're leaving Washington, D.C., you'll need to cancel or transfer your vehicle registration for any registered vehicles.

-Follow the new state's procedures, and notify the Washington, D.C., DMV online, by mail or in person at the DC Department of Public Works Fort Totten Transfer Station.
+Follow the new state's procedures, and notify the Washington, D.C., DMV of the change online.
+You can dispose of your old vehicle tags by mail or in person at the DC Department of Public Works Fort Totten Transfer Station.
 You may be eligible for a refund for any unused portion of your registration.

 FAQ